-• We recognized charges of \$59.9 million primarily related to acquisition and integration costs as part of the closing of the acquisition of Dermira, Inc. (Dermira).
+• We recognized charges of \$59.9 million for the six months ended June 30, 2020 primarily related to acquisition and integration costs as part of the closing of the acquisition of Dermira, Inc. (Dermira).

 Acquired IPR&D (Note 3 to the consolidated condensed financial statements)